Peter Lougheed: Early political career

 Lougheed's family history through his grandfather was rooted in the Conservative Party, and that motivated him to pursue a political career.
 However, during that time, Alberta was represented almost entirely by Progressive Conservatives in the House of Commons of Canada.
 Although this made federal politics an option, Lougheed saw it as a drawback; he considered the field of federal Progressive Conservatives politicians from Alberta to be crowded, and the life of a backbencher held little appeal for him.

 Instead, he turned his attention to the provincial Progressive Conservatives.
 The party had not formed government since Alberta's founding in 1905, and under leader Milt Harradence had captured a mere 13 per cent of the vote and no seats in the previous 1963 election.
 The party lacked a network of constituency associations capable of organizing a cohesive campaign.
 Lougheed sought to differentiate the provincial party from the federal Progressive Conservatives and felt voters should be well aware that he was the dominant figure for the party, and not the leader of the federal party.

 In 1943 Ernest Manning became Alberta's premier, a position he held until 1968.

-Lougheed's opposition and Alberta's incumbent government, the Social Credit had won every election since 1935.
+At the time, the Social Credit Party of Alberta had won every election since 1935.
 The party was led by Premier Ernest Manning, who had held that role for several decades since he assumed the position in 1943.
 Manning was popular, and his party had received 55 per cent of the vote in the 1963 election to capture 60 of 63 seats in the legislature.
-Albertans however, were reluctant to support the Social Credit party at the federal level, instead electing Progressive Conservative candidates consistently.
+Albertans however, were reluctant to support Social Credit at the federal level, instead electing Progressive Conservative candidates consistently.
 The provincial Social Credit constituency associations often shared the same members with the federal Progressive Conservatives.